QED-92/cyber-security/modules/NetworkEnumerationWithNmap/notes.md

 ## Port Scanning

-Once we have identified an online target through the **host discovery process**, we want to get a more accurate picture of the system.
+Once a target has been identified through the **host discovery process**, we want to get a more accurate picture of that system.
 This includes information about:

 - Open ports
 - Services